bebop/poly/CONTRIBUTING.md

 > 3. What did you do?
 > 4. What did you expect to see?
 > 5. What did you see instead?
-> General questions should go to the golang-nuts mailing list instead of the issue tracker.
-The gophers there will answer or ask you to file an issue if you've tripped over a bug.
+> General questions should go to the Poly email list server (still needs to be set up).

-[source: [Go](https://github.com/golang/go/blob/master/CONTRIBUTING.md#filing-issues)] **Need more inspiration?** [1] [Celery](https://github.com/celery/celery/blob/master/CONTRIBUTING.rst#other-bugs ) [2] [Atom](https://github.com/atom/atom/blob/master/CONTRIBUTING.md#reporting-bugs) (includes template)

 # How to suggest a feature or enhancement
 ### If you have a particular roadmap, goals, or philosophy for development, share it here.